The Beautiful South: 2001-02: Solid Bronze, band break, Heaton solo work

-Gaze
+2003-5: Wheeler joins, Gaze and Golddiggas, Headnodders and Pholk Songs

 The Beautiful South regrouped in 2003, with new recruit Alison Wheeler taking on the role of female singer.
-This lineup recorded Gaze in 2003, following it with 2004's Golddiggas, Headnodders and Pholk Songs, an album of unusually arranged cover tunes including "Livin' Thing", "You're The One That I Want", "(Don't Fear) The Reaper" and "I'm Stone in Love With You".
-One track from the album, "This Old Skin", was presented as a cover of a song by an obscure band called "The Heppelbaums"; it was later revealed to be an original Heaton/Rotheray composition.
+The lineup recorded Gaze in 2003, following it with 2004's Golddiggas, Headnodders and Pholk Songs, an album of unusually arranged cover tunes, including "Livin' Thing", "You're the One That I Want", "(Don't Fear) The Reaper" and "I'm Stone in Love With You".
+A track from the album, "This Old Skin", was presented as a cover of a song by an obscure band called "The Heppelbaums"; it was later revealed to be an original Heaton/Rotheray composition.

-Final album released
+2006: Superbi

-The final Beautiful South album Superbi was released on 15 May 2006.
-It was recorded at Peter Gabriel's Real World Studios, a farm in Bakewell and at producer Ian Stanley's studio in Enniskerry, County Wicklow.
-It was mixed by Bill Price (Sex Pistols, Clash, Guns N' Roses).
-Paul Heaton's hand is recognisable in quirky song titles such as "The Rose of My Cologne", "The Cat Loves The Mouse" and "Never Lost A Chicken to a Fox".
-The first single, "Manchester", started off as a poem—"If rain makes Britain great, then Manchester is greater"—"a sodden tribute" to the city in which he now lived, said Heaton.
+The final Beautiful South album, Superbi, was released on 15 May 2006.
+The first single, "Manchester", started off as a poem—"If rain makes Britain great, then Manchester is greater"—and was, in Heaton's words, "a sodden tribute" to the city in which he now lived.

-Split
+2007-: Split, post-split projects

-After a band meeting on 30 January 2007, they decided to split.
-They released a statement on 31 January 2007, in which they joked that their reasons for splitting were "musical similarities"—an ironic reference to "musical differences" which are often cited as the reason for a band's split.
-"The band would like to thank everyone for their 19 wonderful years in music", the statement also said.
+After a band meeting on 30 January 2007, the Beautiful South decided to split.
+They released a statement on 31 January 2007, in which they joked that their reasons for splitting were "musical similarities"—an ironic reference to "musical differences", which are often cited as the reason for a band's split.
+"The band would like to thank everyone for their 19 wonderful years in music", the statement said.

-In May 2007, the band's music was used in a jukebox musical entitled The Slide (book by Adrian Davis).
-It was premiered at the Wyvern Theatre, Swindon.
+In June 2007, the band's music was featured in a jukebox musical entitled The Slide (the book is by Adrian Davis); it premiered at the Phoenix Theatre at New College, Swindon.

+In 2009, band members Dave Hemingway, Alison Wheeler and Dave Stead joined with regular Beautiful South session musicians Damon Butcher, Gaz Birtles and Tony Robinson to form The South, performing the music of the Beautiful South.
+Stead dropped out after a short time, but the others were still part of the group in 2012 when they issued their debut album of original material, Sweet Refrains.
+Hemingway left The South at the end of 2016, but Wheeler and Birtles still tour regularly as the front members of the group.

+In 2013, Paul Heaton reunited with former Beautiful South vocalist Jacqui Abbott to perform as Paul Heaton and Jacqui Abbott.